GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Genesys Cloud Utils

-The `genesysCloudUtils` file contains the intermediate functions that in turn call Genesys Cloud SDK methods.
+The `src/utils/genesysCloudUtils.ts` file contains the intermediate functions that in turn call Genesys Cloud SDK methods.
 These functions return promises that are handled upon resolution in the file and in the invoking components themselves.

 ### Active Conversation Dashboard